RG9n/RG9n.github.io/write-ups/pshellcode.md

 **Decoded from base64**

-We can tell this is encoded with base64 due to the padding at the end ==
+We can tell this is encoded with base64 due to the padding at the end == and the -E flag

 There are many [resources](base64decode.org) for decoding base64.